19hours/sg-statutes/Acts/Criminal Procedure Code.md

 (iv) by sending it by registered post addressed to the advocate (if any) of the partnership at the advocate’s office;

-(v) by addressing it to that partnership and transmitting it to the last known facsimile number of the partnership; or
+(v) by addressing it to that partnership and transmitting it to the last known facsimile number of the partnership;

+[Act 19 of 2018 wef 31/10/2018]

 (vi) by addressing it to the advocate (if any) of the partnership and transmitting it by facsimile to the advocate’s office facsimile number;

+(vii) by addressing it to that partnership, and transmitting it to an electronic mail address specified by that partnership in accordance with subsection (4A); or

+[Act 19 of 2018 wef 31/10/2018]

+(viii) by addressing it to the advocate (if any) of the partnership, and transmitting it to an electronic mail address specified by the advocate in accordance with subsection (4B);

+[Act 19 of 2018 wef 31/10/2018]

 (i) in the case of an unincorporated association —